juntao/arenztopia/content/news/Issue 37.md

 This interview has been edited for length and clarity.

-## Story
+## Mummy Tomb Found
 By Sam-Louis Alrocaet

-Archaeologist Ishaan P, discovered a egyptian tomb under Arenztopia desert.
-As he and his team were digging, they found a door leading to a very well preserved room, full of gold with a mummie.
-They believe the mummie was a wealthy land owner named Abasi Adel.
-They found 3 other rooms, a library with books that would have been very expensive at that time, a second mummie tomb which is believed to be his wife, and a hidden room with over 10 million Arenzos worth of gold.

 On Tuesday, famous archaeologist Ishaan P. discovered a tomb built in the Ancient Egyptian style hidden underneath the Arenztopian Desert.
 The tomb contained two mummies, a room with many expensive books, and another, hidden room with over 5 million Arenzos worth of gold.
 The mummies are believed to be that of a wealthy Arenztopian landowner named Abasi Adel and his wife.
 They famously requested to be mummified in 1924 at the height of the European mummy craze.
+Abasi had his mummy buried in a previously secret location known only to him, his wife, and the contracting company employed to dig it.

 ## Story
 By Owen Miyazoi